TinuraD/async-better-ffmpeg/README.md

 Runs an FFmpeg command and uses [tqdm](https://github.com/tqdm/tqdm) to show a progress bar.<br/>

 ## Note ⚠️
 - This is originally based on [CrypticSignal's better-ffmpeg-progress](https://github.com/CrypticSignal/better-ffmpeg-progress).
 The only difference is, this is asynchronous.
-(Also unifinished project)
+(Also unfinished project)

 </div>